Hashtag Web3 Logo

 Validium

-Validiums occupy a middle ground in the blockchain scaling trilemma: stronger security than sidechains (L1 enforces computational correctness via proofs) but weaker guarantees than rollups (relies on DA committee instead of L1 data availability).
-They're ideal for applications that need high throughput and low costs but can tolerate slightly relaxed security assumptions—such as gaming, social media, and high-frequency trading.
+Validiums occupy a middle ground in the blockchain scaling trilemma.
+They provide stronger security than sidechains, as L1 enforces computational correctness via proofs, but offer weaker guarantees than rollups since they rely on a DA committee instead of L1 data availability.
+They're suitable for applications that need high throughput and low costs but can tolerate slightly relaxed security assumptions, such as gaming, social media, and high-frequency trading.

-Major validium implementations include StarkEx (powering dYdX, Immutable X, Sorare), zkPorter (zkSync's validium mode), and Polygon Miden, collectively processing hundreds of millions of transactions with sub-cent fees.
+Major validium implementations include StarkEx (powering dYdX, Immutable X, Sorare), zkPorter (zkSync's validium mode), and Polygon Miden.

 How Validiums Work